 The Board of Directors of Betri Banki has adopted a policy for operational risks, which is prepared in accordance with the Financial Business Act and Executive Order No. 902 of 13 July 2015 for the Faroes on the management and control of banks etc. The policy defines the principles that apply to the bank's management of operational risks, taking into account the bank's business organisation, area of operation and the framework established by the Danish FSA.
-The Board of Directors has also adopted an IT security policy, which defines the overall principles that apply to the banks management of IT-risks.
+The Board of Directors has also adopted an IT security policy, an AML risk management policy and a data protection policy.